The steps below will show you how to successfully fill in an app listing in iTunes Connect and submit your app for

-Each device requires at least 2 images and of certain dimensions.
+Each device requires at least two images and of certain dimensions.
 See the Annex below for a list of the dimension requirements of each device.
 Drag the two images into the field, then click on the next device tab to do the same for that device.
 When you are finished, click on 'Save' to save your work before continuing to the next section.

 - Next, you can fill in the "Description" field.
 The text you enter here will be visible as the app’s description in the App Store.
 Beware; there are some limitations to this field.

 - Next, to the description field, you can see the Keywords, Support URL, and Marketing URL.
 In the "Keywords" field, you can enter the app name and event name as default terms.
 The Support URL is the link to where users can find support for the app, which is DoubleDutch.
 The Marketing URL is the marketing description of the app, which is http://doubledutch.me/product/event-app/.

 - The next section is the "Build" section where you can select the app build to attach to this app listing.
 This is the re-codesigned IPA you created during the re-codesigning process.

 Click on the '+' sign next to the heading, under "Build", and select your build in the window that pops up.